CohenArthur/cohenarthur.github.io/_posts/2023-06-05-rust-derives.md

 By simply dereferencing a reference to a `Fruit`, we get another, new instance of `Fruit`, which will be a copy of the `self` parameter.
 Wooh!

-As pointed out to me by [Nilstrieb](https://github.com/Nilstrieb/), this is not typechecking: If you were to implement `Copy` by hand for this type, `rustc` could not realize (at that stage) that it can reuse the implementation.
-Macro expansion happens at the AST level, way before Rust code gets properly typechecked.
-I still think this is a form of funny typechecking since we're checking for a trait implementation but just not going the whole way, but as one says, it's not typechecking unless it comes from the French region of `hir::Ty<'tcx>`, it's just sparkling name resolution.
+As pointed out to me by [Nilstrieb](https://github.com/Nilstrieb/), this is not type checking: If you were to implement `Copy` by hand for this type, `rustc` could not realize (at that stage) that it can reuse the implementation.
+Macro expansion happens at the AST level, way before Rust code gets properly type checked.
+I still think this is a form of funny type checking since we're checking for a trait implementation but just not going the whole way, but as one says, it's not type checking unless it comes from the French region of `hir::Ty<'tcx>`, it's just sparkling name resolution.

 Another interesting line in the `Clone` implementation for `Fruit` is the following: